Electric Ladyland: Reappraisal

+The 2018 50th Anniversary Deluxe Edition received universal acclaim, earning a Metacritic score of 97 based on seven critic reviews.
+Record Collector called it "a fine celebration of Hendrix's most kaleidoscopically-realised endeavour", while other reviewers highlighted the restored original cover photo and the added early demos, outtakes, and 1968 Hollywood Bowl concert recording.

 Over time, Electric Ladylands critical standing improved significantly, with author and musicologist John Perry describing it as "one of the greatest double-albums in Rock."
 According to author Michael Heatley, "most critics agree" that the album was "the fullest realization of Jimi's far-reaching ambitions"; Guitar World editor Noe Goldwasser called it his greatest work.
 The record was also deemed an essential hard rock album in Tom Larson's 2004 book History of Rock and Roll, and Clash reviewer Robin Murray viewed it as a "true classic of the psychedelic rock era".
 In a retrospective review for Blender, Christgau wrote that it was the definitive work of psychedelic music, describing the record as "an aural utopia that accommodates both ingrained conflict and sweet, vague spiritual yearnings, held together by a master musician".
 In Charlotte Greig's opinion, much like Are You Experienced, Electric Ladyland was "groundbreaking, introducing audiences to a style of psychedelic rock rooted in the blues".
 The Washington Post critic Geoffrey Himes names it an exemplary release of the progressive soul development from 1968 to 1973.
 Author Amy Wallace called the album a "classic of acid rock."

 Electric Ladyland has been featured on many greatest album lists, including a number 10 ranking on Classic Rock magazine's list of the 100 Greatest Rock Albums Ever, and number 37 on The Times 100 Best Albums of All Time.
 Music journalist and author Peter Doggett argued that it is very likely the greatest rock album of all time because of its exceptional concept, artful melodies, experimentation, and skilled musicianship, which he felt remains unparalleled by any other rock artist.
 The album was included in "A Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

 In 1999, it was inducted into the Grammy Hall of Fame, and in 2000, it was voted number 32 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, Q magazine named Electric Ladyland as one of the 100 greatest albums.
 Rolling Stone ranked it 54th in the 2003 edition of its "500 Greatest Albums of All Time" publication and 53rd in the 2020 edition.